 Some agencies did offer luxury ($2000) and budget ($1300) tours.
-With the luxury packages, you will stay in luxury accommodation in Kathmandu, Lukla, Namche Bazaar, and Teng Boche with more expensive meals, I think the rest of your tour will be very similar since the tea houses where you eat and sleep are pretty stand in the rest of the villages
+With the luxury packages, you will stay in luxury accommodations in Kathmandu, Lukla, Namche Bazaar, and Teng Boche with more expensive meals, I think the rest of your tour will be very similar since the tea houses where you eat and sleep are pretty stand in the rest of the villages

-With these package tours, the price does come down a bit if you are more people, the average quote for a standard package per person, 1 person $1500, 2 people $1300, 4 people $1200.
+With these package tours, the price does come down a bit if there are more people, the average quote for a standard package per person, is 1 person $1500, 2 people $1300, and 4 people $1200.

 Everest Base Camp Trek with your own staff

 $643 (hike independent) + $440 (guide) + $286 (porter) – starting from $1369

-Organizing your own trek with guides and porters sound very expensive, but is actually a very affordable way of trekking.
+Organizing your own trek with guides and porters sounds very expensive, but is actually a very affordable way of trekking.
 Many solo hikers hire a guide that doubles as a company.
 A group of trekkers often share a guide making it even more affordable.
 You can hire a porter to help you carry your luggage.
 Since a porter can carry up to 25kg, 2 trekkers often share a porter.

 Hiring guides & porters for the EBC trek

 Organizing a guide in Kathmandu

 If you are going to hire your own crew doing it in Kathmandu is the most common way, few people do this online.
-You do get approached by touters or guides themselves in Kathamandu, but the safest way of doing this is by going to a local agency.
-This way you do have someone to turn to if there was a problem, your guide cannot just disappear.
+You do get approached by touters or guides themselves in Kathmandu, but the safest way of doing this is by going to a local agency.
+This way you do have someone to turn to if there is a problem, your guide cannot just disappear.